papa-torb/adtruth/README.md

 ### The AdTruth Advantage

-**Enterprise-grade protection without enterprise pricing.** Your traffic data helps train models that protect the entire network.
-When we detect fraud on one site, every other business benefits immediately.
+**Enterprise-grade fraud analytics without enterprise pricing.** Your traffic data helps train models that benefit the entire network.
+When we detect fraud patterns on one site, every other business gets better fraud scoring immediately.

 **No vendor lock-in.
 No contracts.
 No surprises.** Inspect our code, modify it, self-host it.
-We built AdTruth the way fraud detection should have been built from the start.
+We built AdTruth the way fraud analytics should have been built from the start—transparent, affordable, and empowering.

 ---